LordTech3/LORD-Account-Manager/README.md

 * Encryption keys are derived from the user's master password using Argon2.
 * Sensitive account information is encrypted with AES-256 before being written to the database.
 * All data remains on the local machine.
+* The entire database is stored in a single SQLite file, making it easy to create backups or transfer your data to another system when needed.

 ## Disclaimer